Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 ### Relational databases

-Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Chapter \@ref(structure).
+Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Section \@ref(structure-database).
 Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
 A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys [@bourgeois_information_2014; @chen_database_2022].
 The general steps for building a relational database are below.

 1. Decide what fields you want to collect and on whom you want to collect them.
 2. Group those fields by entity (e.g.,students, teachers, schools) and purpose.
 Create tables for those groups.